brucou/2048s/README.md

   - beware that when rounding random floats to integer for instance to generate integers in a given interval, there is a small but non-zero likelihood that two subsequent generated numbers will be the same.
 It may not matter but if it does, act accordingly.

 ## AI
+- see repo's AI directory for prompts and answers
 - One must absolutely check AI results, specially in those topics that require expertise.
   - The problem is one may not have that expertise.
 Here, I have some mathematics background so it was easy for me to notice the error and navigate through the solution space to pick the right formula.
   - Even with the wrong formula, in this specific case, the interval was not far from the most accurate one and there would not be highly adverse consequences.
 Still, one must be rigorous, there is no way in general to know the impact of this imprecision on the rest of the codebase.